james-jw/xq-hunt/README.md

 4b) Call xq-hunt:directory to index a directory.
 The following call will index the first 1000 files (page 0) of the "c:\demo"  folder into the 'demo-hunt' database using a trigram size of 3, skipping all file paths matching the regex '[.]svn' <br />
   <code>xq-hunt:directory(c:\demo', 'demo-hunt', '[.]svn', 0, 3)</code>  <br />

-If recursively more than 1000 files are containined within the folder to be indexed, additional calls will need to be made with incrememnting page indexes.
+If recursively more than 1000 files are containined within the folder to be indexed, additional calls will need to be made with incrementing page indexes.
 See the wizard.bat for an example of how this is accomplished easily.  <br />

 4c) Now optimize the database: <code>db:optimize('demo-hunt')</code>  <br />
 4d) Index the trigrams themselves:  <br />